binaryage/blog/_posts/2009-11-29-totalfinder-alpha.md

 * I've implemented kernel extension Echelon, which monitors folder renames (and deletes) and sends them to TotalFinder
   * You see why.
 This is important to keep DS_Store folder structure in prefix directory mirroring actual structure on the disk

 Yeah, kernel extension sounds scary.
 But I didn't find a better solution in user-space.
-FSEvents are not precious enough (it just reports "something was changed").
+FSEvents are not precise enough (it just reports "something was changed").
 BSD kqueues must be registered on per-file basis, so it is not usable in this scenario.
-In the end of the day that kernel extension turned out to be really light-weight solution.
+At the end of the day that kernel extension turned out to be a really light-weight solution.
 I use KAUTH API to monitor kernel filesystem events.
 I do it only if TotalFinder is connected and only for renames and deletes.
-Testing is simple C-string comparison and sending notification via socket.
+Testing is a simple C-string comparison and sending notification via socket.

-I'm using TotalFinder with this redirection enabled for a while and it works pretty well.
+I've been using TotalFinder with this redirection enabled for a while and it works pretty well.
 I've noticed only two drawbacks so far:

 * .DS_Store file is created on Desktop during OSX restart, Finder crash or TotalFinder reinstallation The reason is that SIMBL plugin gets injected too late and Finder manages to write this .DS_Store file